Mitsubishi Elevator Creates an IoT-Enabled Remote Monitoring System

 Increasingly, though, the “elevator becomes a commodity more and more like your washing machine in your house,” said Visser.
 “You don’t know the brand.”
 So, Mitsubishi realized that the differentiator was less in the elevator itself, and more in the technology, guaranteed uptime, and value provided around an elevator.

-The COVID-19 pandemic presented an immediate issue that proved to be a strong proof point for Mitsubishi and low-code.
 With fears over contact in public spaces, Mitsubishi partnered with TimeSeries to develop a consumer-facing app.
 This app allows anyone to scan a QR code from either outside or inside an elevator and select a floor, rather than having to push a button.
 This app was developed in only 2 weeks and demonstrated Mitsubishi’s commitment to quickly respond to consumer needs.

-Creating the building blocks for integration
+Creating the Building Blocks for Integration

 Mitsubishi is also working to create an integrated maintenance system.
 They began this process by developing and perfecting smaller, fit-for-purpose applications, then integrating them to deliver a holistic, valuable experience.